konflux-ci/architecture/architecture/index.md

 - [Service Provider Integration](./service-provider-integration.md) - A foundational service
   providing user secret management to other services.
-- [Enterprise Contract](./enterprise-contract.md) - A specialized subsystem responsible for the definition and enforcement of policies related to how container images are built and tested.
+- [Enterprise Contract](./enterprise-contract.md) - A specialized subsystem responsible for the definition and enforcement of policies related to how OCI artifacts are built and tested.

 ## API References